telerik/blazor-docs/components/grid/state.md

 Here is some additional information about certain `PropertyName` values:

-* `EditItem` is used when the user *starts editing an existing item*.
+* `EditItem` is used when the user starts editing an existing item.
-* `InsertedItem` signifies the user *adding a new item* in *inline or popup* edit mode.
+* `InsertedItem` signifies the user adding a new item in inline or popup edit mode.
-* `OriginalEditItem` is used when the user *exits edit or insert mode* via save or cancel.
+* `OriginalEditItem` is used when the user exits edit or insert mode via save or cancel.
-* `ColumnStates` is used for several column actions such as *hiding, showing, locking, reordering and resizing*.
+* `ColumnStates` is used for several column actions such as hiding, showing, locking, reordering and resizing.

 >tip Some user actions will trigger two `OnStateChanged` events with a different `PropertyName` each time.
 These include filtering, searching and grouping.
 For example, filtering resets the current page to 1.
 First, the event will fire with `PropertyName` equal to `"FilterDescriptors"`, and then `PropertyName` will be `"Page"`.
 However, the `GridState` property of the event argument will provide correct information about the overall Grid state in both event handler executions.

-> We recommend using an **`async Task`** handler for the `OnStateChanged` event, in order to reduce re-rendering and avoid blocking UI updates if the handler will wait for a service to save the Grid state somewhere.
+> We recommend using an `async Task` handler for the `OnStateChanged` event, in order to reduce re-rendering and avoid blocking UI updates if the handler will wait for a service to save the Grid state somewhere.

 >caption Using Grid OnStateChanged